lumoscloud-student/student5/README.md

 Testing !!!
+Testing !!!!
 Following the instructions in this lab.
 I am creating some text content to sync with GitHub.
 Here is some more text.
 Student5 just did this